nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Test case: Click on either the "text" or "chart" tab under score list<br>
    Expected: The panel will be switched.

+### Exporting out student(s) data

+1. Exporting student data using CLI
+   1. Test case (Windows): `export p/data`
+   Expected: `data` directory stored in the home folder containing the `data.json` file.

+   2. Test case (Mac): `export p/data`
+   Expected: `data` directory stored in the home folder containing the `data.json` file.

+2. Exporting student data using GUI

+   1. Test case: Click on the `File` Menu on the top left, followed by `Export`.
+Subsequently select a folder directory to export on then after click the export button.
+   Expected: `data.json` should appear in the folder you have selected.

+### Importing in student(s) data

+1. Importing student data using CLI
+   1. Test case (Windows): `import p/data\data.json`
+   Expected: New dataset should be reflected in the application under Student List.
+Tasklist and Scorelist panels should be resetted as well.

+   2. Test case (Mac): `import p/data/data.json`
+   Expected: New dataset should be reflected in the application under Student List.
+Tasklist and Scorelist panels should be resetted as well.

+2. Importing student data using GUI

+   1. Test case: Click on the `File` Menu on the top left, followed by `Import`.
+Subsequently select the `data.json` from the file explorer **OR** drag and drop the file used to import in then after click the import button.
+   Expected: New dataset should be reflected in the application under Student List.
+Tasklist and Scorelist panels should be resetted as well.

 ### Saving data
 The data will be automatically saved by MATHUTORING.